gladex/PM-FSOR/README.md

 # PM-FSOR
-Prognostic model based on feature selection with orthogonal regression Approach
+Prognostic model based on a feature selection with orthogonal regression approach